Sample-efficient and Scalable Exploration in Continuous-Time RL: Experiments

 Earlier work has shown that continuous-time formulations can outperform discrete-time counterparts in sample efficiency.
 Building on this, our experiments are designed to show both \emph{(i)} the core behavior of \combrl under standard equidistant sampling and fixed-rate control, and \emph{(ii)} that in principle \combrl can also be used in the time-adaptive setting, where it requires fewer interactions.

 Concretely, we first evaluate \combrl with equidistant MSS and fixed control rates, solving the continuous-time planning problem using discrete-time solvers with fine-grained discretization to ensure accurate approximation of the underlying ODE.
 Unlike discrete-time RL, however, $\vf_n$ learns the ODE of the true system $\vf^*$.
-We then extend our evaluation to the time-adaptive setting using the sensing and control framework from \citet{treven_wtssc_2024}, comparing adaptive MSS against fixed-rate control.
+We then extend our evaluation to the time-adaptive setting, comparing adaptive MSS against fixed-rate control.

-For policy training and planning, we use SAC~\citep{haarnoja_sac_2018} for closed-loop control and iCEM~\citep{pinneri_icem_2020} for real-time trajectory optimization.
-For the time-adaptive control experiments, we use TaCoS~\citep{treven_wtssc_2024} as an alternative planner.
-Additional details on the experimental setup are provided in \cref{sec:experiment_details}.
+We use $\vf_n$ to generate simulated trajectories for policy training using soft actor-critic~\citep[SAC,][]{haarnoja_sac_2018} for closed-loop control and the improved cross-entropy method~\citep[iCEM,][]{pinneri_icem_2020} for real-time trajectory optimization.
+For the time-adaptive control experiments, we additionally employ the time-adaptive control \& sensing (TaCoS) framework of \citet{treven_wtssc_2024} as an alternative planner.

+Brief descriptions of SAC and iCEM as well as additional implementation details are provided in Appendix~\ref{app:gp} and \ref{app:bnn_exp}, while further details on the TaCoS framework are given in Appendix~\ref{app:tacos}.

 \paragraph{Baselines} We compare \combrl with two baselines with different planning approaches.
-The mean planner uses the mean estimate $\vmu_n$ of the statistical model and greedily maximizes the extrinsic reward for the task at hand, akin to~\cite{yildiz_continuous_2021}.
-Furthermore, we compare our method with the trajectory sampling scheme (TS-1) proposed by \cite{chua_deep_2018}, subsequently referred to as PETS.
+The mean planner uses the mean estimate $\vmu_n$ of the statistical model and greedily maximizes the extrinsic reward for the task at hand (i.e.,~$\lambda_n=0$), akin to~\cite{yildiz_continuous_2021}.\\Furthermore, we compare our method with the trajectory sampling scheme (TS-1) proposed by \cite{chua_deep_2018}, subsequently referred to as PETS.
 PETS samples trajectories from PEs for state propagation and thus inherently captures the epistemic uncertainty during planning.

-\paragraph{Does \texorpdfstring{\combrl}{COMBRL} scale better than the state of the art?} In \cref{fig:gps}, we empirically validate our theoretical insights using GPs.
+\paragraph{Does \combrl scale better than the state of the art?} In \cref{fig:gps}, we empirically validate our theoretical insights using GPs.
 We consider two classic continuous control tasks -- the pendulum swing-up and the mountaincar problem~\citep{moore_efficient_1990} -- and use iCEM for real-time planning.
 We compare \combrl with the baselines above and with the state-of-the-art continuous-time RL algorithm OCORL from \cite{treven_efficient_2023}.
 In these experiments, $\lambda_n$ is held constant throughout training and treated as a static, hand-tuned hyperparameter.